"Oh

 Several Toytown stars

-emerged from the strips, like the Mayor who
+emerged from the strips, like the Mayor who developed

-developed from a self-important
+from a self-important

 Admiral figure.
-Now on a roll, Hulme Beaman wrote
+Now on a roll, Hulme Beaman wrote and

-and illustrated a number of
+illustrated a number of

-classic storybooks after the same fashion, before
+classic storybooks after the same fashion, before the

-the first true Toytown story
+first true Toytown story

-'The Road To Toytown' was published in 1925.
+"The Road to Toytown" was published in 1925.

-Anthologies of Toytown stories followed, and
+Anthologies of Toytown stories followed, and by

 published in 1928 was happened upon by May Jenkin